How to Recover from Unexpected Financial Problems

 Keep Track of Expenses: Keep track of all of your expenses no matter how small every day for a month or so before you sit down to incorporate these expenses into your budget.
 This will help you understand your spending habits so you can make a realistic budget.

-Use a spending tracker app.
-This makes it relatively easy to keep track and measure your spending.
+Use a spending tracker app: Using an app like this makes it relatively easy to keep track and measure your spending.
 Every time you buy something record it on your app.
 The app will give you a summary of your spending by day, week and month.

 Compare your budgeted expenses with your actual expenditures to identify areas where you can save.